 Minnesota has 76 state parks.
-In my first seven months living here, I’ve visited eight.
+In my first seven months living there, I visited eight.
 I wrote about a canoe camping trip down the St. Croix River, which ticked off two parks when we launched from Wild River State Park (granted, we didn’t explore it whatsoever, so it can’t really count) and then finished at Taylors Falls where we strolled around Interstate State Park a bit.

 This camping trip checked off three more parks: Gooseberry Falls, where we camped and called home base for two nights while exploring nearby Tettegouche State Park and Split Rock Lighthouse State Park.
 Here’s a brief overview of the hikes we did and not-to-miss waterfalls.